 In August 79 A.D., Mount Vesuvius famously erupted sending a plume of ashes and scorching-hot volcanic gases so high into the air.
 On the eve of the eruption, nearly 20,000 people lived in or near Pompeii.
 Many escaped but more than 2,000 people died as millions of tons of volcanic ash buried the city.

 Pompeii remained untouched for 2,000 years until a group of explorers uncovered the city in 1748.
 Incredibly, under all that dust, the city was remarkably well-preserved.
 Entire buildings intact and skeletons frozen right where they’d fallen.

 Today, the excavation of Pompeii continues, captivating archaeologists and tourists, alike.
 Walking the eerie streets and exploring the site with the imposing facade of Vesuvius in the distance is a fascinating experience.

 You could spend days discovering the site.
 However, with today’s intense summer heat we last about 3 hours and return to the train station for the short ride back to Sorrento.

 Last night in Sorrento

-Once back at the hotel, we changed for dinner and walked into town to wander the quaint streets of Sorrento and do a little last-minute Amalfi Coast shopping.
+Back at the hotel, we change for dinner and walk into town.
+We wander the cobbled streets of Sorrento and do a little last-minute Amalfi Coast shopping.

-It was the perfect way to wrap up our incredible (and extremely affordable) week in the Amalfi Coast!
+It’s the perfect way to wrap up our incredible (and extremely affordable) week in the Amalfi Coast!